wasmCloud/examples/wasmcloud-chat/interface/README.md

 | `MessageDelivered` | Room | Published by channel actors to indicate that a published message has been delivered to a room |
 | `UserJoined` | Room | Indicates a user joined the room |
 | `UserLeft` | Room | Indicates a user left the room.
 This corresponds to permanently surrendering interest in the room, _not_ logging off |

+## Message Targeting

+Message targeting in wasmCloud Chat is done via URLs.
+All target URLs in this ecosystem use the scheme `wcchat` (wasmcloud chat).

+The next path segment is the qualifier for the type of target, of which there are two:
+* users
+* rooms

+We're using plural here to make the URL read semi-friendly to those used to RESTful APIs.
+The next segment is the unique identifier of either the room or the user.

+Examples:
+* `wcchat://users/abc12345689djcn1223mnca`
+* `wcchat://rooms/general`
+* `wcchat://rooms/gchat-abc1234jcskjl42`